top of page

 Consult an expert physio online for treatment of your Achilles injury.
 Follow the link to learn more.

-When shockwave may help for your Achilles pain
+When shockwave therapy may help for your Achilles pain

 I’ve often used shockwave in combination with a progressive strength training programme for my patients with Achilles tendinopathy – especially the ones with insertional Achilles tendinopathy.
 In my experience, it has a very good long-lasting pain dulling effect, which makes it especially useful for patients where pain is preventing them from getting on with their rehab.